Boundaries - Check the boundaries, buildings, walls, land, and inquire about public rights-of-way.

-Boundaries - Check the boundaries, any dependent buildings, walls, land, and inquire about public rights of way.
-It’s also worth asking if there are any conditions attached to outside areas, such as woodland, as there is sometimes a legal requirement to maintain these.
+It’s also worth asking whether any conditions apply to outside areas, such as woodland, as there may be a legal requirement to maintain them.

-- Ask the same questions you would ask back home: How far is the nearest airport, ferry terminal, or train station?
+How far is the nearest airport, ferry terminal, or train station?
 With the TGV fast train?
 What public transportation is there, and how often does it run?
 What local shops and amenities are there?
 Is there a taxi or Uber cab service?

 Drainage - Is the property connected to the sewage system?
 Does it have a clean supply and an up-to-date septic tank?

 Property Taxes - There are two types, the tax d’habitation, which is means-tested, and the "taxe fonciere" (land tax).
-They are paid annually at the beginning of the year and settled on a pro-rata basis on completion.
+They are paid annually at the beginning of the year and settled on a pro-rata basis upon completion.
 Learn more about taxes.

 Sun - Most buyers move to France in the hope of escaping the climate, so ensure the property benefits from plenty of sunshine.
 Find out what way the house is facing, and in hilly areas, check that you’re not in a dip or a shady slope that misses the best of the sun.